AssaAbloy-GlobalSolutions/jackson-bean-validation/README.md

 - **Extended Validation Scope**: Implicit `@NotNull` behavior also applies to the values inside maps, collections, and arrays, wherever applicable.

-- **Support for value classes**: Value classes (formerly, inline classes) are boxed before validation to preserve and recognize any constraint annotations.
+- **Support for Inline Value Classes**: Value classes are boxed before validation to preserve and recognize any constraint annotations.

 - **Null Handling for Primitive Fields:** When enabled, `DeserializationFeature.FAIL_ON_NULL_FOR_PRIMITIVES`